 This section will take us back to those times when a piece of cardboard with a picture of a baseball player had a different meaning than it does today.
-Click on the link below to locate the story.

 Let’s imagine that present day Peter Johnson, age 12, has been captured by aliens and after 15 minutes of questioning, the benevolent aliens return him to Earth.
 However, they mistakenly transplant him to the North Side of the City of Chicago in 1960.
 Pete finds himself walking down a typical Chicago street in mid-summer.
 Bungalows with neatly mowed lawns line the street.
 An old Hudson Hornet ogles the tailfins of a new DeSoto, whose chrome grill gleams proudly in the midday sun.
 Pete has no idea where he is when a voice shouts out from a nearby house.